Canyon View High School (Arizona): Planning and opening

 Initial plans for a high school in the Waddell area were envisioned as early as 2016, necessitated by overcrowding issues in the Agua Fria Union High School District (AFUHSD), where class sizes were exceeding over 40 students in some classes.
 In February 2016, the AFUHSD was awarded $33.4 million from the Arizona School Facilities Board.
 This funding was put at risk with a proposal from the Arizona Senate in April 2016, which altered the formula used to calculate funding.

 In January 2017, ground was broken for the first new high school in Waddell in a decade.
 Contractor Chasse Building Team won the project in February 2017, and the campus was expected to be finished by July 2018.
 However, construction on Canyon View only began in September 2017, leaving a tight deadline for Chasse.
 In order to complete the project in time, Chasse divided its team into two independent project teams, and implemented measures to save time.
 For instance, the concrete and masonry constructors suggested an alteration on two of the five masonry buildings; the team would go vertical with the masonry and then pour the slab onto the buildings, saving six weeks off of the schedule.
 Canyon View High School opened in 2018 to a freshman class of 451.

+In the 2022–23 school year, a new classroom building opened, adding 14 classrooms to the high school to accommodate an enrollment boom.